oracle/node-oracledb/doc/api.md

 default thread pool size of 4 will still be used.
 Note that [`pool.getStatistics()`](#poolgetstatistics) and [`pool.logStatistics()`](#poollogstatistics) can only give the value of the variable, not the actual size of the thread pool created.
+On Linux you can use `pstack` to see how many threads are actually running.
+Note Node.js will create a small number of threads in addition to the expected number of worker threads.

 The '[libuv][21]' library used by Node.js 12.5 and earlier limits the number of threads to 128.
 In Node.js 12.6 onward the limit is 1024.
 You should restrict